ollama/ollama/README.md

 ## How to Install 🚀

-### Prerequisites

-Make sure you have the latest version of Ollama installed before proceeding with the installation.
-You can find the latest version of Ollama at [https://ollama.ai/](https://ollama.ai/).

-#### Installing Both Ollama and Ollama Web UI Using Docker Compose
+### Installing Both Ollama and Ollama Web UI Using Docker Compose

-If you don't have Ollama installed, you can also use the provided Docker Compose file for a hassle-free installation.
+If you don't have Ollama installed yet, you can use the provided Docker Compose file for a hassle-free installation.
 Simply run the following command:

 ```bash
 docker compose up --build